 Visit Spyder’s website for more information about its applications for scientists and engineers.

 Thonny is an open source Python IDE based on the Tk GUI toolkit.
-It is tailored for beginners.
+It is tailored for teaching Python to beginners.

-Even though it uses a different GUI toolkit, it is incredibly lightweight and simple to use when compared to other IDEs.
+Even though it uses a different GUI toolkit, Thonny is incredibly lightweight and simple to use when compared to other IDEs.

 If you are a beginner, go for it for its simplicity and small-sized installation.
 You can explore its GitHub page to know more about it.